-Before coming to Oregon State University, Nichols was the Andrew W. Mellon Postdoctoral Fellow in U.S. History, Department of History, University of Pennsylvania, and was Postdoctoral Fellow in U.S. History at the Institute for Advanced Studies in Culture at the University of Virginia.
+Before coming to Oregon State University, Dr. Nichols was the Andrew W. Mellon Postdoctoral Fellow in U.S. History, Department of History, University of Pennsylvania, and was Postdoctoral Fellow in U.S. History at the Institute for Advanced Studies in Culture at the University of Virginia.
 Previously, he studied at Harvard College, Wesleyan University, and the University of Virginia, where he received his M.A. and Ph.D. in History (May 2008).

 Nichols was deeply gratified to be honored as the Oregon State University Honors College Outstanding Professor of the Year for 2014, nominated and selected by students.
 He also was pleased to be nominated for the 2013 OSU Faculty Research Mentor of the Year Award.
 During his time as an instructor at UVa Nichols was honored to receive three awards for outstanding teaching, nominated and selected by both students and faculty.
 At Penn Nichols was nominated for two teaching awards.

-Nichols has presented papers and published articles and opinion pieces in academic journals and newspapers on subjects including U.S. engagement with the world, transnationalism, the Spanish-American War, race and segregation, isolationism and internationalism, pacifism, WWI, progressivism, pluralism, trans-Atlantic liberal reform, the philosophy of history, neutrality legislation, deliberative democracy, anti-imperialism, interwar American political economy, the media and politics, religion and secular thought, secularization, the Monroe Doctrine, and the historical foundations of current American foreign policy.
+Dr. Nichols has authored numerous published articles, essays, reviews, and opinion pieces in academic journals and newspapers on subjects including U.S. engagement with the world, transnationalism, grand strategy, the Spanish-American War, race and segregation, isolationism and internationalism, pacifism, WWI, progressivism, pluralism, citizenship, trans-Atlantic liberal reform, the philosophy of history, neutrality legislation, deliberative democracy, anti-imperialism, "interwar" American political economy, unilateralism, patriotism, the media and politics, religion and secular thought, secularization, the Monroe Doctrine, and the historical foundations of current American foreign policy.

-At Oregon State Nichols teaches or will be teaching courses on the U.S. role in the world (1776-1898, 1898-present), isolationism and internationalism, religion and U.S. foreign relations, the Gilded Age and Progressive Era, international and transnational history, international relations and diplomacy, intellectual, cultural, and political history, and U.S. history since 1865.
+At Oregon State Dr. Nichols teaches courses on the U.S. role in the world (1776-1898, 1898-present), isolationism and internationalism, religion and U.S. foreign relations, the Gilded Age and Progressive Era, international and transnational history, international relations and diplomacy, intellectual, cultural, and political history, and U.S. history since 1865.
 At Penn and UVa Nichols taught courses on isolationism and internationalism, the U.S. role in the world, the Gilded Age and Progressive Era, civil rights, American politics and culture since 1945, technology and world history (STS), international relations and diplomacy, intellectual, cultural, and political history.

-Nichols is helping to lead several new programming initiatives, including a major multi-year interdisciplinary project on Citizenship and Crisis housed in the OSU School of History, Philosophy, and Religion, drawing on faculty, staff, and students from across the College of Liberal Arts and around OSU as well.
+In 2014 Nichols founded and has spearheaded a major multi-year interdisciplinary project on Citizenship and Crisis housed in the OSU School of History, Philosophy, and Religion, drawing on faculty, staff, and students from across the College of Liberal Arts, around OSU, and beyond.